Video by Teresa LeYung-Ryan

 Frances Lee Hall website: https://fleehall.blogspot.com/

 Frances was a devoted friend and a gifted artist whose infectious smile and laugh brightened a room.
-She gave so much support and encouragement to those around her and we’d like to do the same for her.
+She gave so much support and encouragement to those around her and we wanted to do the same for her.

 Thanks for stopping by.
 And thank you for helping family and friends honor the memory of an exceptional woman and writer, Frances Lee Hall.

 Nine-year-old Lily Lo and her BFF Rosana are determined to win the “Big Match” soccer playoffs with their team, the Leopard Sharks.
 But Lily’s grandpa, a.k.a.
 Gung Gung, won’t cheer or do “the wave” like the other parents and grandparents.
 He clips coupons in the bleachers instead of watching Lily play.
 Lily’s frustration leads to big problems with her family, and clashes with her friends and teammates, too.
 Funny thing, an old family recipe for Wonton dumplings (with a shrimp surprise!) may be the answer that brings luck and harmony to all.